tiptoppress/category-posts-widget/readme.txt

 Check also the .htaccess file, if there is an entry for an older PHP version.

 == Screenshots ==
-1. SVG icons support and hover effects
+1. Front end of the widget with SVG icon support for post formats, hover effects and the Template text-area.
-2. Template to arrange the post details
+2. Template to arrange the post details with placeholders.
+3. Edit the widget options with the customizer.
-3. Use shortcode [catposts] in the content and edit options in the customizer.
+4. Use shortcode [catposts] in the content.
-4. The widget configuration dialog.
+5. The widget configuration dialog.
-5. Front end of the widget using a default WordPress Theme.
+6. Widget behaviour settings for each user.

 == Changelog ==
 [Read more on our blog ...](http://tiptoppress.com/category/category-posts-widget?utm_source=wordpress_org&utm_campaign=changelog_cpw&utm_medium=web)